KSimonnet/open_all_LinkedIn_search_results/README.md

 ## See also

-*   Initial source that was revamped on 9/01/2021: https://www.youtube.com/watch?v=d8gToBvPn3w
+*   Initial code source that was revamped on 9/01/2021: https://www.youtube.com/watch?v=d8gToBvPn3w<br/>
     Author: Andre Bradshaw